AntonyLeons/blog.leons.dev/_posts/2019-09-04-connecting-to-hull.md

 # Get your files
 This is the most complicated one, the university has [box](http://box.hull.ac.uk "box") for cloud storage, but do not have box sync installed so it's basically useless.

-They do provide a VPN so you can access your drives like you're at uni, I was going to talk about it but it's down/broken and without screenshots it's hard to tell you how to do it, but you can read more about it [here](https://share.hull.ac.uk/Services/ICT/SitePages/VPN%20-%20Working%20Remotely.aspx "VPN").
+They do provide a VPN so you can access your drives like you're at Uni, I was going to talk about it but it's down/broken and without screenshots it's hard to tell you how to do it, but you can read more about it [here](https://share.hull.ac.uk/Services/ICT/SitePages/VPN%20-%20Working%20Remotely.aspx "VPN").
 Login using your computer login.
 If you're on Eduroam you just need to map your drives and it will just work.

 # Random
 I think I covered everything, 2 more unrelated things